hash-org/hashc/docs/src/basics/pattern-matching.md

 > **Note**: You shouldn't use tuples this large, this leads to code that is difficult to read and interpret,
 > you should use a struct in that case which would solve the complexities of your data structures.

-## Array patterns 🚧
+## List patterns

-Array patterns are currently not implemented within the language, but are planned to be added.

-An array pattern can bind elements at certain positions of the array by using the following syntax:
+A list pattern can bind elements at certain positions of the array by using the following syntax:

 ```rust
 [a, b] := arr;